Accidents at work are still a relatively common occurrence despite much improvement in recent years.

 - Provide protective clothing and equipment to employees

 If you are injured while at work, your employer may be responsible for compensating you for any personal injury and loss suffered by you as a result of the accident.

-Most employers will have insurance to cover such accidents at work and often it will be the insurance company and their solicitors rather than the employer that you are dealing with.
+Most employers will have insurance to cover such accidents at work and often it will be their insurance company and their solicitors rather than the employer that you are dealing with.

 Many employees are reluctant to bring compensation claims against their employers for fear of losing their jobs, damaging workplace relationships, intimation or discrimination.

 People who have had accidents at work may be entitled to personal injury compensation.
 As with other accidents this will include compensation for the injury suffered, loss of income past and future, medical expenses, travel expenses and other financial expenses suffered as a result of the accident.